Alpha Finance Lab (ALPHA) Price Up 0% Over Last Week

-Alpha Finance Lab (ALPHA) traded 24.4% higher against the US dollar during the twenty-four hour period ending at 9:00 AM Eastern on June 13th.
-One Alpha Finance Lab coin can now be bought for approximately $0.12 or 0.00000469 BTC on popular cryptocurrency exchanges.
-Over the last week, Alpha Finance Lab has traded 0% higher against the US dollar.
-Alpha Finance Lab has a market cap of $122.50 million and approximately $27.43 million worth of Alpha Finance Lab was traded on exchanges in the last 24 hours.
+Alpha Finance Lab (ALPHA) traded down 0.9% against the dollar during the 24-hour period ending at 13:00 PM ET on June 16th.
+One Alpha Finance Lab coin can now be purchased for $0.11 or 0.00000436 BTC on major exchanges.
+Alpha Finance Lab has a market cap of $112.59 million and $6.38 million worth of Alpha Finance Lab was traded on exchanges in the last 24 hours.
+In the last seven days, Alpha Finance Lab has traded 0% higher against the dollar.

 - WOW-token (WOW) traded 0% higher against the dollar and now trades at $0.0283 or 0.00000109 BTC.